Retail Inventory Management: Definition & 5 Best Practices

 At a minimum, you should calculate your inventory turnover rate annually.
 A POS system will be able to share your rate at any time, but to calculate your inventory turnover ratio by hand, use the following formula:

-Another thing that you should identify when doing inventory management is your best and slow sellers—this is a great way to help gauge order sizes, understand your customer preferences, and make more informed purchasing decisions.
+Another thing that you should identify when doing store inventory management is your best and slow sellers—this is a great way to help gauge order sizes, understand your customer preferences, and make more informed purchasing decisions.

 Another metric you should look at to get a complete picture of your inventory is your past sales data.
 It can provide insights into seasonal trends, future demand, and consumer preferences, and will help you make better-informed purchasing decisions.